peytondmurray/CV/peyton_murray_cv_long.typ

     #h(1fr)
     Oct 2019 - May 2021

-    - Developed, deployed, and maintained a SAAS data analytics platform for the world's largest battery manufacturers and consumers.
+    - Developed, deployed, maintained, and supported production deployments for a SAAS data analytics platform for the world's largest battery manufacturers and consumers.
     - Built REST APIs (Python, Django, PostgreSQL) and React dashboards with Plotly.js for data visualization.

   ],
   [],
   [